Scalar resonance in graviton-graviton scattering at high-energies: the graviball: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to A.~Dobado, J. Donoghue, D. G. Figueroa, J.~Penedones, S. Patil and M.~Herrero-Valea for valuable discussions.
-This work has been supported in part by the FEDER (EU) and MEC (Spain) Grants FPA2016-77313-P, PID2019-106080GB-C22 and PGC2018-102016-A-I00, and the ``Ram\'on y Cajal'' program RYC-2016-20672.
+The authors are grateful to A.~Dobado, J. Donoghue, G. Dvali, D. G. Figueroa, J.~Penedones, S. Patil and M.~Herrero-Valea for valuable discussions.
+This work has been supported in part by the FEDER (EU) and MEC (Spain) Grants FPA2016-77313-P, PGC2018-102016-A-I00, and the ``Ram\'on y Cajal'' program RYC-2016-20672.
+The MICINN AEI (Spain) Grant PID2019-106080GB-C22/AEI/10.13039/501100011033 is also acknowledged.
+DB is supported by a `Ayuda Beatriz Galindo Senior' from the Spanish `Ministerio de Universidades', grant BG20/00228.
+The research leading of to these results has received funding from the Spanish Ministry of Science and Innovation (PID2020-115845GB-I00/AEI/10.13039/501100011033).